Shangri-La Far Eastern, Taipei

-Shangri-La's Far Eastern Plaza Hotel Taipei (香格里拉台北遠東國際大飯店) is a five-star luxury hotel located in Da'an District, Taipei, Taiwan.
+Shangri-La Far Eastern, Taipei (台北遠東香格里拉飯店) is a five-star luxury hotel located in Da'an District, Taipei, Taiwan.
 It is managed by Shangri-La Hotels and Resorts.
 The hotel has 420 rooms and suites and opened in December 1994.

-Shangri-La's Far Eastern Plaza Hotel Taipei has received many distinguished guests in the past, including former U.S. President Bill Clinton, Hollywood movie stars Tom Cruise and Pierce Brosnan, action hero Jackie Chan, as well as directors Ang Lee and John Woo.
+Shangri-La Far Eastern, Taipei has received many distinguished guests in the past, including former U.S. President Bill Clinton, Hollywood movie stars Tom Cruise and Pierce Brosnan, action hero Jackie Chan, as well as directors Ang Lee and John Woo.

 Design and construction

-Shangri-La's Far Eastern Plaza Hotel Taipei was designed by architects Palmer and Turner from Hong Kong and Chu-Yuan Lee from Taiwan as part of the Far Eastern Plaza complex in the center of the city.
+Shangri-La Far Eastern, Taipei was designed by architects Palmer and Turner from Hong Kong and Chu-Yuan Lee from Taiwan as part of the Far Eastern Plaza complex in the center of the city.
 The original interior design was created by Chhada Siembieda Remedios Inc., taking inspiration from the Song dynasty, featuring era-inspired sculptures and specially commissioned paintings throughout the hotel.

 Features

 The hotel has 420 rooms of which 53 are suites.
 The hotel also has six restaurants, 3 bars and lounges, a rooftop pool and a Shiseido-branded spa.